BattletechModders/SkillBasedInit/README.md

 Works in progress or planned effects include:

 - [] Units that are unsettled, panicked or similar will have a reduced initiative.
+- [] Reduce penalties for injuries at the bottom end of the guts range
+- [] Change start-of-phase popups to be buff/debuff icons shown when a friendly mech is selected
+- [] Change combat tooltip to show both static and dynamic effects
+- [] Change combat tooltip to no longer obscure the paperdoll
 - [] Show an initiative track at the top of the screen so that players know which models are going when.
 Perhaps use the unit icons and a number underneath them?
 - [] Modify Reserve button to change to 'Reserve to Phase 1' when ALT key is held down.
 Model pays for all the phases it holds though.
-- [x] Tactician (P5 ability) and Ace pilot (P5 ability) will provide a boost to modifiers of about 50%.
-- [x] Reserve penalty will no longer be a minimum of -1; a high enough tactics will reduce it to 0
-- [x] Vigiliance provides an initiative boost of Math.Ceil((guts + tactics)/2)
-- [x] Called Shot provides an init. penalty of Math.Ceil((gunnery + tactics)/2).
-The modifier is based upon the amount of stab damage in the attack, perhaps?
+(See BTDebug for how to lash to ALT key)
 - [] Tooltips for ability boosted state
 - [] Tooltips for melee bonus to attack, resist
-- [] Change text for Called Shot, Vigiliance
+- [] Change text for Called Shot, Vigiliance to reflect the new functions under SBI
 - [] Check all modifiers to ensure they can be reduced to 0 with high enough stats
-- [] Move combat tooltip so it doesn't interfere with paper doll

 ### Bugs and Issues